demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: File.Malicious.Description
   description: A description explaining why the file was determined to be malicious.
   type: String
+- contextPath: File.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: File.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: File.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: File.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: File.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: File.Campaign
   description: The campaign associated with the file.
   type: String